-Commonwealth Government preservation rules are different from preservation rules in Super SA schemes.
-You need to be aware of this if you are rolling money out of a Super SA scheme and into the Super SA Flexible Rollover Product.

-Withdrawals from the Flexible Rollover Product

-You can withdraw some or all of your funds subject to Commonwealth Government preservation rules and tax if under age 60.
-The minimum amount you can withdraw is $1,000.

-There is no limit on the number of withdrawals you can make.
-The cost of each partial withdrawal is $20 with the cost of the first waived each financial year.

-- Download the Super SA Flexible Rollover Product Withdrawal form

-Post-edit | Commonwealth Government preservation rules are different from preservation rules in Super SA schemes.
+Commonwealth Government preservation rules are different from preservation rules in Triple S and other Super SA schemes.
 You need to be aware of this if you are rolling money out of a Super SA scheme and into the Super SA Flexible Rollover Product.

 Withdrawals from the Flexible Rollover Product

 You can withdraw some or all of your funds subject to Commonwealth Government preservation rules and tax if under age 60.
 The minimum amount you can withdraw is $1,000.

 There is no limit on the number of withdrawals you can make.
 The cost of each partial withdrawal is $20 with the cost of the first waived each financial year.

 - Download the Super SA Flexible Rollover Product Withdrawal form